m4d3bug/m4d3bug.github.io/source/_posts/Linux-Performance-Tuning-study-notes-II.md

   10:37:34 PM     0     16458    0.00    0.20    0.00    0.00    0.20     0  pidstat
   10:37:34 PM     0     17460    0.00   85.20    0.00    0.40   85.20     1  stress
   ```

-  *Now we can clearly see Load Average up because of waiting I/O.*

 ### CPU等待